ORS 279C.533

 (6)

-At least 30 days before making any final payment to a contractor under a public improvement contract, a state contracting agency shall determine the extent of the contractor’s compliance with the requirement in subsection (2) of this section.
-The state contracting agency shall base the determination on the ratio between the actual number of work hours that workers in apprenticeable occupations performed on the public improvement and the actual number of work hours that apprentices performed on the public improvement, as shown in reports the state contracting agency receives under subsection (5) of this section.
+At least 30 days before making any final payment to a contractor under a public improvement contract, a qualifying agency shall determine the extent of the contractor’s compliance with the requirements in subsections (2) and (3) of this section.
+The qualifying agency shall base the determination on the ratio between the actual number of work hours that workers in apprenticeable occupations performed for each contract and subcontract on the public improvement and the actual number of work hours that apprentices performed for each contract and subcontract on the public improvement, as shown in reports the qualifying agency receives under subsection (5) of this section.

 (7)